hari-sikchi/OpenCV-Workshop/README.md

 		$ brew install eigen tbb

-8.Alright, our system is all setup — time to compile and install OpenCV 3.0 with Python 2.7+ support.
+8. Alright, our system is all setup — time to compile and install OpenCV 3.0 with Python 2.7+ support.

 		$ cd ~
 		$ git clone https://github.com/Itseez/opencv.git